The Acting Studio

 The Part-Timer Package:

-Choose any two: The Return, The Study, The Griot, or The Agreement.
+Choose any two: The Return, The Study, The Door, The Room, The Playground, or The Agreement — and shape the path that inspires you most.

-Includes 20% off all Industry Workshops and Events this fall.
+You’ll also receive 20% off all Industry Workshops and Events this Spring, giving you even more room to grow, explore, and connect.

-Note: The Return is a prerequisite for The Study (unless you have 2-3+ years of experience), but can be taken concurrently as an intensive for all levels.
+The Return is a prerequisite for The Study (unless you have 2–3+ years of experience), but both can be taken together as an intensive for all levels.

 The Semester Package:

-Note: The Return is a prerequisite for The Study (unless you have 2-3+ years of experience), but can be taken concurrently as an intensive for all levels.
+The Return is a prerequisite for The Study (unless you bring 2–3+ years of experience), though both may be taken together as an all-level intensive.

 FableFam Discount: